PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

 1. Put back the jumper shunt back in J26.
 1. Plug in power.

-    **Note:** You don't need the keys and other files that are created in this flow in the future.
+    **Note:** You don't need the keys and other files that were just created.
 At this point, you can delete these files.

 For more information about the initial provisioning process, please see ["Provision the Device" section of the CY8CKIT-064B0S2-4343W PSoC 64 Secure Boot Wi-Fi BT Pioneer Kit Guide](https://www.cypress.com/file/502721/download#page=30&zoom=100,96,382).